parenthetical-e/buildabrainwave/README.md

 # buildabrainwave

 Code for Erik Peterson's Nerd Nite talk, Feb 2018.
+Slides can be from this repo by clicking [here](https://github.com/parenthetical-e/buildabrainwave/blob/master/Feb_2018_Nerd_nite.pdf).

 ## Install